Busch Home Theater is one of the first calibration companies to be certified by the Imaging Science Foundation and Joe Kan Production

 display to meet the NTSC and now the ATSC (HDTV/UHD 4K HDR) picture standard.
 Joe Kane, of Joe Kane Productions, is the creator of the test disc’s “A Video Standard” on laser disc, “Video Essentials” on DVD and “Digital Video Essentials” on Blu-ray.
 Joel Silver currently runs the ISF and the training seminars.
 Joe Kane is currently working on the new Ultra-high definition 2160P or (4K) standards plus consultant for Samsung and others.

-Certified LG C8 and C9 Auto calibration TV Calibration
+Certified Sony and LG C8 and C9 Auto calibration TV Calibration

 **Busch Home Theater is one of the first calibration companies to have 4K test pattern signals and videos with Dolby Vision.